 Your ideal rep range depends on your fitness goals.
 To build strength, focus on higher weight and lower reps (6 to 10 reps).
 If muscular endurance is your aim, lower the weight and increase your reps (10 to 15 reps).

-Because the exercise isolates a single joint (your knees), don't use any weights that you can't lift with good form for at least 6 reps.
+Because the exercise isolates a single joint (your knees), don't use any weights that you can't lift with good leg curl technique for at least 6 reps.

 5 Benefits of the Leg Curl Exercise